Dew loss: symptoms, causes and solutions

 In the middle of the cycle, pink discharge can be caused by spotting - this happens to almost 8% of women.
 When accompanied by burning sensations, itching or unpleasant odours, pink discharge can be a sign of infection.
 What should you do if you find traces of pink blood on your sanitary protection or panties?

 Pink discharge is small amounts of blood mixed with white discharge.
-They appear reddish or brown and have no odour.
-These vaginal discharges are generally observed around the time of the periods but can also appear at different times of the cycle.
-The color of periods and bleeding can help us to understand lthe origin of the color change.
+It looks reddish or brown and has no odour.
+Vaginal discharge is generally observed around the time of menstruation, but can also appear at different times of the cycle.
+The color of menstruation and bleeding can usually be used to determine the origin of the color change.

-In this case, pink discharge may herald the arrival of periods or indicate the end of periods.
+In this case, the pinkish discharge may herald the onset of menstruation or indicate the end of menstruation.
 It can also be a sign of early pregnancy, miscarriage, ovarian cyst or endometritis (uterine infection).

 Pink discharge at different stages of the menstrual cycle

-Before the arrival of periods, white or pink discharge is common.
-It is also possible for young girls to have pink discharge before the arrival of their first periods.
+Before the onset of menstruation, white or pink discharge is common.
+It's also possible for young girls to experience pink discharge before the arrival of their first period.
 At puberty, irregular blood loss is common, but don't hesitate to consult your doctor.
-Hormones in turmoil, particularly estrogen or progesterone, can lead to recurrent pink discharge and become a symptom of chronic premenstrual syndrome.
+Hormones in turmoil, particularly estrogen or progesterone, can lead to recurrent pink discharge and become one of the symptoms of chronic premenstrual syndrome.

 During menstrual flow

-During the periods period, and in particular at the start of the periods period, blood flows into the vagina in small quantities and is not abundant.
-When the flow from periods is very slow, the blood can even oxidize when it comes into contact with the air, turning brown.
+During the menstrual period, and in particular at the start of the period, blood flows into the vagina in small quantities, and the flow is not abundant.
+When menstrual flow is very slow, the blood can even oxidize when it comes into contact with the air, turning brown.
 Nothing abnormal, rest assured!

 During the ovulatory period, small amounts of pinkish bleeding may occur.
-This indicates that the ovarian follicle has just released an egg which can then be fertilized.
+This indicates that the ovarian follicle has just released an ovum for fertilization.
 The release of the ovum can sometimes cause vaginal bleeding.
 This bleeding heralds the ovulation and fertility phase for women.
-To make sure you're in the ovulation phase, observe :
+To make sure you're in the ovulation phase, observe

-- The appearance of your white discharge, which looks like undercooked egg white.
-It's cervical mucus.
+- The appearance of your white discharge, which looks like uncooked egg white.
+This is cervical mucus.

-- Potential cramps in the lower ab domen, such as pain from periods
+- Potential cramps in the lower abdomen, like period pains.

-- If your chest is painful or heavy
+- If your breasts are painful or heavy

 - If your body temperature changes

 Bleeding during pregnancy is common.
 There can be several reasons for this, particularly in the first trimester.
-During pregnancy, the cervix closes up and becomes highly vascularized.
+During pregnancy, the cervix closes up and is highly vascularized.

 - Signs that the embryo is clinging to the uterus.
 This is called implantation spotting.